-The following procedure is recommended beginning the first week of placement:
+Learning Plan Agreement/Comprehensive Skills Evaluation Development Procedure The following procedure is recommended beginning the first week of placement:

 - 1. The student reviews the Leaning Plan Agreement/Comprehensive Skills Assessment form. - 2.
-The student discusses the agency mission statement, learning opportunities, expectations of the field instructor, field instructor field

-- 3. Together the student and field instructor draft specific learning activities using the Learning Plan Agreement form.
+The student discusses the agency mission statement, learning opportunities, expectations of the field instructor, field instructor field plan, internship objectives, expectations and activities with the field instructor and, with the assistance of the field instructor, assesses his/her learning needs. - 3.
+Together the student and field instructor draft specific learning activities using the Learning Plan Agreement form.
 Students and Field Instructors are required to complete the following sections of the learning plan at the beginning of the year to establish learning opportunities based on the agency mission, structure, client population and policies. - 4.
 The field instructor reviews, modifies the plan as appropriate, and discusses the modified plan with the student and faculty liaison.
 The student, field instructor and faculty liaison sign the revised plan. - 5.
 After student and field instructor complete the learning plan outline they are then required to document the learning site-specific learning opportunities/activities intended to develop the skills to demonstrate behaviors consistent with each competency.